Gluten-Free Neapolitan Roccocò

 • 1 tsp wildflower honey

-• to taste orange and tangerine zest
+• to taste orange and mandarin zest

 Steps

-Wash the orange, grate the peel very finely, then squeeze the juice and measure it.
+Wash the orange, grate the peel very finely; then squeeze the juice and measure it.

-Preheat the oven to 356°F.
+Preheat the oven to 350°F.

-Line a baking tray with parchment paper
+Line a baking sheet with parchment paper

 Mix the dry ingredients well, even with your hands.